gvwilson/sdxjs/en/src/debugger/index.md

 Modify the debugger and virtual machine to use a "continue executing" flag rather than throwing an exception when execution should end.
 Which approach is easier to understand?
-Which will be easier to extend in future?
+Which will be easier to extend in the future?

 ### Numbering lines {: .exercise}